 The Pacific Northwest seaports are vying for new project cargo business from their specialized labor, new heavy lift equipment and seamless transport connections.
 Imported wind energy components are a growing opportunity for the Port of Vancouver USA and Port of Longview on the Columbia River and for Port of Olympia on the Salish Sea.
 The United States Congress extended the Production Tax Credit, which will propel the wind farm industry for years.
 Transportation and logistics companies will find new business from the construction of new wind farms and by refurbishing capacity of existing sites across the United States.

 Port of Vancouver USA is located 106 river miles from the Pacific Ocean on the Columbia River and stretches across 2,100 acres of marine and industrial development.
-Through the first six months of this year, windmill project cargo was a top category accounting for 11 million metric tons after steel, 290 tons and automobiles, 66.5 tons according from industry reports.
+Through the first six months of this year, windmill project cargo was a top category accounting for 11,000 metric tons after steel, 290,000 metric tons and automobiles, 66,500 metric tons according to the port.
 The port has over fifteen years experience handling wind energy project cargo and each project is unique.
 “The port has maintained our status as one of the highest volume and most productive deep water ports on the United States West Coast for wind energy handling,” said Alistair Smith, chief marketing/sales officer, for the Port of Vancouver USA in a recent interview with the American Journal of Transportation.